fablabbcn/made-at-eu/_posts/2016-08-22-matthew-bush.markdown

 {% include video.html %}
 {% include photo-gallery.html %}

-Further explore the relationship between a new technology, digital craft and a traditional craft.
-Introduce 3D printing as a new technology by creating Luxurious home furnishings.
+Bush's aim is to explore the relationship between a new technology, digital craft and a traditional craft, introducing 3D printing as a new technology by creating luxurious home furnishings.

 3D printing has rapidly developed in the last few years and will soon become part of our homes and daily lives.
-My vessels are designed to bring 3D printed object into the home as luxury items.
-Showing how additive manufacturing will influence the future details of the objects that surround us.
+Bush's vessels are designed to bring 3D printed objects into the home as luxury items, showing how additive manufacturing will influence the future details of the objects that surround us.

-Merging this new technology with a traditional process such as ceramics brings a familiar medium that introduces the new technologyâ€™s potentials.
-This is further express in the vessel forms themselves where the 3D printed forms aims to capture the complexity of nature.
+Merging this new technology with a traditional process such as ceramics brings a familiar medium that introduces the new technology's potentials.
+This is further expressed in the vessel forms themselves where the 3D printed forms aims to capture the complexity of nature.
 These complex forms are generated using fractal geometry.
-My inspiration for this came from the phrase â€˜Horror Vacuiâ€™, The fear of the empty A term associated with victorian interior design and paintings.
-Merged with these forms are elegant ceramic pieces that bring order and control to the vessel.
-This is where my project lies at the moment and I would like to continue developing marriage between digital and traditional craft.
-I have created 4 small vessels but, feel they are held back by their size.

-Currently I am working on creating larger pieces.
-Given the opportunity and access to more equipment opens a way for this project to expand into other directions as simply naming a process opens doors to new potentials.

-I would like to question how the process of making adds value to material.
-By challenging our perception of what is luxury material by coupling porcelain with plastic.
-Speaking how the processes used to create a form created value by elevating the value of plastic as a luxury material.
+Bush would like to question how the process of making adds value to material, by challenging our perception of what is luxury material by coupling porcelain with plastic.
+This raises the question on how the processes used to create a form creates value by elevating the value of plastic as a luxury material.

-Overall, my aim would be to stay in the field of home furnishings.
-Creating either decorative or functional objects.
-I would like to explore the possibility of making furniture ideally using fabrications processes combined with traditional processes.
+Overall, his aim is be to stay in the field of home furnishings, creating either decorative or functional objects.
+He would like to explore the possibility of making furniture ideally using fabrications processes combined with traditional processes.